reduxjs/reselect/README.md

 A selector created with `createSelector` has a cache size of 1 and only returns the cached value when its set of arguments is the same as its previous set of arguments.
 If we alternate between rendering `<VisibleTodoList listId="1" />` and `<VisibleTodoList listId="2" />`, the shared selector will alternate between receiving `{listId: 1}` and `{listId: 2}` as its `props` argument.
 This will cause the arguments to be different on each call, so the selector will always recompute instead of returning the cached value.
 We’ll see how to overcome this limitation in the next section.

-### Sharing Selectors with Props Across Multiple Components
+### Sharing Selectors with Props Across Multiple Component Instances

 > The examples in this section require React Redux v4.3.0 or greater

 > An alternative approach be found in [re-reselect](https://github.com/toomuchdesign/re-reselect)

-To share a selector across multiple `VisibleTodoList` components while passing in `props` **and** retaining memoization, each instance of the component needs its own private copy of the selector.
+To share a selector across multiple `VisibleTodoList` instances while passing in `props` **and** retaining memoization, each instance of the component needs its own private copy of the selector.

 Let’s create a function named `makeGetVisibleTodos` that returns a new copy of the `getVisibleTodos` selector each time it is called: